 Once we have generated the comparison column chart in Excel, now we need to format this so that we can easily compare the data.

-Read More: How to Create Column and Line Chart in Excel (Step by Step)
+Read More: How to Sort Column Chart in Descending Order in Excel

 How to Create an Excel Chart to Compare 3 Sets of Data